crmne/paolino.me/_posts/2026-05-05-kamal-backup.md

 bundle exec kamal-backup evidence
 ```

 Secrets are redacted.
 The output is meant to land in an internal ops record or a CASA packet.
 Not a screenshot of a green cron job.
-An actual evidence packet.
+Actual evidence.

 ## Try it